GrzegorzWirtek/Letter-counter/README.md

 ## General info

 Application created for personal use and for learning Webpack.
 Shows the percentage value of each letter of the Polish alphabet in the text.
-Created with vanila, objec oriented JavaScript, HTML and CSS, using the Sass preprocessor.
+Created with vanila, objec oriented JavaScript, HTML and Sass preprocessor.

 ## Technologies

 Project is created with:

 - **HTML**
-- **CSS**
 - **SASS/SCSS**
 - **JavaScript**
 - **webpack** version 4.35.0